HypothesisWorks/hypothesis/guides/internals.rst

 The "fundamental idea" of Conjecture is that you can represent an arbitrary randomized test case as a string of bytes, which are basically intended as the underlying entropy of some pseudo-random number generator (PRNG).
-Whenever you want to do something "random" you just read the next bytes and do what they tell you to do.
+Whenever you want to do something "random" you read the next bytes and do what they tell you to do.
 By manipulating these bytes, we can achieve more interesting effects than pure randomness would allow us to do, while retaining the power and ease of use of random testing.